Scots primary pupil who posted about wanting to die 'faces two-year wait for help'

 Her son Charlie, 11, was referred to CAMHS in January 2020 and had a video consultation, but has had no contact since.

-Nicola Sturgeon was confronted with the case during First Minister’s Questions in Holyrood, where she came under pressure over spiralling NHS waiting times.
+Nicola Sturgeon was confronted with the case during First Minister’s Questions in Holyrood on Thursday, where she came under pressure over spiralling NHS waiting times.

 Scottish Labour leader Anas Sarwar said 8,873 children and young people have had their referrals to CAMHS rejected in the past year, while 1,248 have been waiting more than a year for their first appointment.